The National Map

 The National Map << Gannett Award Home << Gannett Award Process

 Eligibility: Any individual or group of individuals working as a team, contractors, citizen groups, youth, and private sector entities, non-government organizations, and representatives of Federal, State, local and tribal governments whose contributions to the USGS' objectives and programs are eligible to receive this award.
 This award may be given to any combination of entities that meet the award criteria.

 Award Criteria: Award Criteria: The Henry Gannett Award recognizes sustained and distinguished contributions to USGS topographic mapping of the Nation.
-The mission of NGP is twofold: (1) to organize, maintain, publish, and disseminate the geospatial baseline of the Nation's topography, natural landscape, and built environment through The National Map, a set of basic geospatial information provided as a variety of products and services.
-And (2) to foster a general understanding of broad geographic patterns, trends, and conditions through The National Atlas of the United States of America.
+The mission of NGP is to organize, maintain, publish, and disseminate the geospatial baseline of the Nation's topography, natural landscape, and built environment through The National Map, a set of basic geospatial information provided as a variety of products and services.
+The National Map provides America with high-quality topographic data and maps for advancing science, supporting government, and enlightening citizens.
 The award is given for activities which result in significant gains or improvements in advancing the mission of NGP and the interests of the geospatial community in general.
 The following are some examples of the types of service for which the award may be given:

 Nomination Process: A call for nominations is made biennially by the USGS NGP.
 Nominations for this award may be made by those internal or external to USGS.
 Each nomination package must be submitted in electronic form and must include: